• Skip to primary navigation

 Arugula is a cold weather crop that you can plant early in the growing season.
 Before Memorial Day even hit in Michigan I had a full crop of arugula ready to harvest.

-I had more than I could eat in salads, so I decided to use some to make a pesto.
+I had more than I could eat in salads, so I decided to a great way to use it up before it went bad was to make a pesto.

 Fresh arugula on a white background

-Here is what you will need to make this pesto:
+Here is what you will need to make this pesto for this recipe:

 • Baby spinach